 Long around the game of baseball as a player and coach, John Ihlenburg joined the Grizzly softball staff prior to the 2013-14 season.

-He assists with day-to-day operations and instruction.
-Born in New York, Ihlenburg lived in Portland, Oregon before attending high school in Canton, Massachusetts.
+With the Grizzlies, Ihlenburg assists with day-to-day operations and instruction.
+Born in New York, Ihlenburg lived in Portland, Oregon, before attending high school in Canton, Massachusetts.
 He started his collegiate career playing football at Wake Forest University before transferring to the University of Connecticut to play baseball.

 He is a graduate of UConn where he was an NCAA All-America selection, as well as a two time Academic All-America.
 A team captain, Ihlenburg was awarded the Eastern Athletic Conference Medallion for Athletic and Academic Prowess and was an All Region, All Conference selection.